Winvale Blog

 National Stock Numbers (NSNs) are used to identify and manage every product imaginable, including tires, aircraft parts, hammers, and lightbulbs.
 Each item is assigned a unique series of numbers giving information about the name, price, physical/performance characteristics, manufacturer, and dimensions.

-NSNs are officially recognized by the U.S. government, NATO, and several other governments internationally, making it a universal catalog system.
+NSNs are officially recognized by the U.S. government, the North Atlantic Treaty Organization (NATO), and several other governments internationally, making it a universal catalog system.
 Each year, the Department of Defense (DoD) and other federal agencies use NSNs to procure billions of products.

 Why Were NSNs Created?